ThunderCold/sinica-intern-2024/_sources/future-work.md

 ## Improve the UI of Data Validation Tool

 We can improve the interface of the Data Validation Tool in the future to make it more aesthetically pleasing.
-In this tool, we can also  add more necessary system messege fields, so that the user can be more clearly informed of the current state of the program.
+In this tool, we can also add more necessary system message fields, so that the user can be more clearly informed of the current state of the program.